Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 My husband drove down to the southernmost part of the mainland of Iceland, while I stayed behind and had a closer look at the pillars of rocks on the sand in front of Hjörleifshöfði promontory.
 I, later on, visited Kötlutangi on a guided tour after visiting the Katla ice cave for the second time.

-It is believed that the sea erodes Kötlutangi by some 10 metres every year and thus 100 metres in a decade.
+It is believed that the sea erodes Kötlutangi spit by some 10 metres every year and thus 100 metres in a decade.
 Satellite imagery from 2003 shows that back then Kötlutangi was still 500 metres further south than Dyrhólaey.

 If the sea erodes Kötlutangi by 100 metres in a decade then Kötlutangi still has the upper hand for more than 4 decades.
 We will see how far it will reach in the next Katla eruption and the floods that will follow.
 I.e. if Katla will erupt again.

-The Iceland GeoSurvey (Íslenskar orkurannsóknir) survey Kötlutangi regularly by GPS to know the status of this southernmost part of the mainland of Iceland.
-In 2013 some 2.8 km had eroded from Kötlutangi since the eruption in 1918.
+The Iceland GeoSurvey (Íslenskar orkurannsóknir) survey Kötlutangi regularly by GPS to know the status of the southernmost part of the mainland of Iceland.
+In 2013 approximately 2.8 km had eroded from Kötlutangi since the eruption in 1918.